Being close to water can make a campsite perfect, here’s how to get it right, with lessons we have learned from waterside free camping.

 You don’t need to be a professional photographer these days to take good shots, so travel with a camera of some sort to capture nature at its best.

-All sorts of wildlife is attracted to water, so keep a set of binoculars in your kit to take advantage of their visits.
+All sorts of wildlife are attracted to water, so keep a set of binoculars in your kit to take advantage of their visits.

 4 Insect spray

-Don’t let insects that bite ruin your waterside camping.
+Don’t let biting insects ruin your waterside camping.
 Travelling with good repellent is essential.
+For tips click here

 5 Your favourites